All you need to know about credit card Chargeback, from key concepts to answering the most frequently asked questions.

 The bank along with the credit card schemes have 140 days to decide who wins the dispute.

-If the dispute is won the money come back to the merchant.
+If the dispute is won the money returns to the merchant.

 The commonly asked questions about Chargeback: